ericdatakelly/MP13/README.md

 # TheriakPTpath (aka MP13)
-### Chemical time series optimization for P-T path construction
+### Background: Chemical time series optimization for P-T path construction

 This program is used to fit a model to chemical 'time series' data.
 The data includes chemical variations frozen into crystals that formed in the Earth's crust.
 These crystals